buildkite/lifecycled/DEVELOPMENT.md

 .
 ├── cmd/
 │   └── lifecycled/        # Main application entry point
+├── mocks/                 # Generated mock implementations for testing ├── tools/                 # Additional tools (e.g., lifecycled-queue-cleaner)
+├── terraform/             # Terraform configurations
+├── init/                  # Initialization scripts
-├── build/                 # Build output directory (created by make release) ├── .buildkite/           # Buildkite CI configuration (historical) └── release/              # Legacy Docker-based build configuration
+├── build/                 # Build output directory (created by make release) ├── .buildkite/           # Buildkite CI configuration └── .github/              # GitHub workflows and configuration
 ```

 ## Development Notes

 - The project uses Go modules (`GO111MODULE=on`)
+- After cloning or when dependencies change, run `go mod tidy` to sync dependencies
 - Version information is derived from git tags
-- The `.buildkite/` directory contains historical CI configuration
-- There is an experimental `triarius/goreleaser` branch with GoReleaser configuration (not merged)
 - Mock generation uses `go.uber.org/mock` (the actively maintained fork of gomock), not the deprecated `github.com/golang/mock`
 - Generated mock files should not be manually edited; regenerate them using `make generate`
+- The project requires Go 1.23.0 or later due to modern Go syntax (use of `any` instead of `interface{}`)